 For necessary medications and shots.

-Needed documents and medications with you.
+Needed documents and medications.

 Your doctor's phone number and your health insurance card in your wallet.